abhishek-bits/system-design/README.md

 - Few `sum` operations executed after `write(2, 7)`, few after `write(1, 31)`.
 - and so on...

-So, we can conclude that, these operations will give different responses based on different permutations of execution.
+So, we can conclude that, _these operations will give different responses based on different permutations of execution_.

 Moreover, if the aggregate operations are based on certain range `sum(1, 2)` (say), then we'll have problems in causal ordering.
 Since aggregation functions use multiple keys, they cannot be ordered by a single key.